toneflix/laravel-dbconfig/README.md

 ## TODO

--   [x] Add cache status to about command.
+-   [x] Add dbconfig: status to about command.

 ## Contributing